vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/Running.md

 The simulation config file tells the simulation which modules to use for a run.

-Simulation configs should be placed under `SimConfigs/*config name*/`
+Simulation configs are generally placed under `SimConfigs/*config name*/`.
+Though, they can be placed anywhere.

 More on simulation config files is in **Changing Simulation Modules** below.